kare0041/cst8919-assignment-1/README.md

 **Alert Logic:**

 This KQL query identifies users who have accessed the protected route more than 10 times in the last 15 minutes.
-An Azure Monitor Alert can be configured with this query to trigger notifications (e.g., email, SMS, webhook) when the condition is met, enabling proactive security response.
+An Azure Monitor Alert has been configured with this query to trigger notifications notification email when the condition is met, enabling proactive security response.

 ## Dependencies